A Survey on Time-Series Pre-Trained Models

 \subsubsection{Time-Series Clustering}

-Time-Series Clustering~(TSC)~\cite{lafabregue2021end} aims to partition the time-series dataset $\mathcal{D}$ into a partition $K$ clusters $\{c_1,\dots, c_K\}$, such that both the similarities among samples from the same cluster and the dissimilarities between samples of different clusters are maximized.
-While clustering has been successfully used on static data, the clustering of time-series data is more difficult because of the presence of temporal and multi-scale dependencies.
-TSC helps to discover interesting patterns and enables the extraction of valuable information from complex and massive time series datasets.
+{}{Time-series clustering}~\cite{lafabregue2021end} aims to partition the time-series dataset $\mathcal{D}$ into a partition $K$ clusters $\{c_1,\dots, c_K\}$, such that both the similarities among samples from the same cluster and the dissimilarities between samples of different clusters are maximized.
+While clustering has been successfully used on static data, the clustering of time-series data is more difficult because of the presence of temporal and multi-scale dependencies. {}{Time-series clustering} helps to discover interesting patterns and enables the extraction of valuable information from massive time series datasets.